 Terraria, on the other hand, has around 20 different ores, which you can see make up many different uses or a variety of the game’s content.
 Some types of more useful for combat, while others offer better digging or more customization for your home, leading to the next topic.

-10 Better Beginner Structures
+10. Better Beginner Structures

 While beginner houses in Minecraft are challenging to make more than a single brick structure, the options you will have in Terraria right off the bat will offer much more space and creative possibilities for organizing your loot.

 With the game being much more featured on action gameplay over exploration Terraria allows you to construct a base and get on with the more fun aspects of the game.
-If you are a Minecraft fan, though, you might prefer agonizing for hours as you put your landscaping and a structural engineering degree to work.
+If you are a Minecraft fan, though, you might prefer agonizing for hours as you put your landscaping and structural engineering degree to work.

-11 The Boss Fights
+11. The Boss Fights

-12 Character Progression
+12. Character Progression